zazuko/rdf-loaders-registry/readme.md

 This package implements a loader registry, which can be used to load code declared in RDF triples.

-As the name implies, you'll need actual loaders to do the job.
-One such package is [rdf-native-loader-code](https://github.com/zazuko/rdf-native-loader-code) which lets you load JavaScript code.
+The registry cannot really do anyting on its own.
+You will need actual loaders.
+One package which provides them is [rdf-native-loader-code](https://github.com/zazuko/rdf-native-loader-code) which lets you load JavaScript code.

 ## Installation